 Diversity and inclusion means freedom to hate bound up tightly with freedom from harm.

-To measure diversity and inclusivity, surveys and other data collection methods should focus on capturing the degree to which people in a workplace observe, experience, value and support freedom to hate, freedom from harm, freedom from hate and freedom to harm in the workplace setting.
-And they should measure how people in the workplace observe, experience, conceptualize and portray the practical correlations or relationship dynamics among those four working conditions.
+To measure diversity and inclusivity in a location, say a workplace, surveys and other data collection methods should focus on capturing the degree to which people in that workplace observe, experience, value and support freedom to hate, freedom from harm, freedom from hate and freedom to harm in the workplace setting.
+And they should measure how people in that workplace observe, experience, conceptualize and portray the practical correlations or relationship dynamics among those four working conditions.
+In the nuances of those dynamics, we can seek creative ways to achieve reliably consistent high freedom to hate, high freedom from harm, low freedom from hate and low freedom to harm.